 Misbah Haque (51:27):

-Well, the exhale specifically, first of all, has a lot to do with your co2 tolerance.
+The exhale specifically, first of all, has a lot to do with your co2 tolerance.
 So I imagine if you were given an eight, you’re given an 82412.
 So your (inaudible) 16 Excuse me?
 82416.
-Yeah, 132.
-Sorry.
-Simple math.
-Hey, man, I’m a coach.
-I’m a coach.
-Okay.
-So yeah that probably means your co2 tolerance test was like, what?
+132. Sorry.
+Simple math, man, I’m a coach.
+So that probably means your co2 tolerance test was like, what?
 41 or 42?
 Second exhale.

 Misbah Haque (53:26):